radiasoft/ansible-conf/README.md

  is a "real" local disk.
 The rest are on a network
  - reserved ips can be reused, but you have to edit the option in create server
 * docker volume for cdg1
+* ansible roles can be a single file.
+Can templates still be separate?
+* modularize by functions to get rid of jinja
+* add functions to jinja so can execute